Blog Post

 Who Makes a Good Startup Mentor?

 Domain expertise in a specific industry, function, or stage of growth.
-Maybe it is SaaS pricing, hardware manufacturing, or navigating FDA approvals.
+Maybe it's SaaS pricing, hardware manufacturing, or navigating FDA approvals.
 Founders need people who have lived their specific problem.
 Operational experience matters too: managing teams, shipping products, closing deals, raising capital.
 Theory is cheap.
 Experience is what moves founders forward.

 Where to Start